Keep evangelical missionaries away from uncontacted tribes

 There are over 100 uncontacted tribes around the world.
 The vast majority are in Brazil.
 They are a vitally important part of human diversity, but they face catastrophe unless their land is protected.Uncontacted Tribes

-UPDATE: The appointed head of FUNAI, Ricardo Lopes Dias, linked to the New Tribes Mission (NTM), has now been removed from office.
+UPDATE: The appointed head of the Uncontacted Tribes Unit of FUNAI, Ricardo Lopes Dias, linked to the New Tribes Mission (NTM), has now been removed from office.

 The NTM still functions, now “rebranded" as Ethnos360 in the USA, and is one of the largest and most extreme missionary organizations on Earth.
 Their objective is to contact and evangelize all uncontacted peoples around the world.